 The Company maintains a non-contributory defined benefit pension plan ("UniFirst Plan") covering union employees at one of its locations.
 The benefits are based on years of service and the employee's compensation.
 The plan assets primarily consist of fixed income and equity securities.
-The amounts charged to expense related to this plan for the thirty-nine weeks ended May 27, 2006 and May 28, 2005 were \$0.1 million, respectively.
-The amounts charged to expense related to this plan for the thirteen weeks ended May 27, 2006 and May 28, 2005 were nominal compensation.
+The amounts charged to expense related to this plan for the thirty-nine weeks ended May 27, 2006 and May 28, 2005 were \$0.1 million and \$0.0 million, respectively.
+The amounts charged to expense related to this plan for the thirty-nine weeks ended May 27, 2006 and May 28, 2005 were \$0.1 million and mominal.

+In connection with the acquisition of Textilease in fiscal year 2004, the Company assumed liabilities related to a frozen pension plan covering many former Textilease employees ("Textilease Plan").
+The pension benefits are based on years of service and the employee's compensation.
 The plan assets primarily consist of fixed income and equity securities.
 The amounts charged to expense related to this plan for the thirty-nine and thirteen weeks ended May 27, 2006 and May 28, 2005 were nominal.

-In connection with the acquisition of Textilease in fiscal year 2004, the Company assumed liabilities related to a frozen pension plan covering many former Textilease employees ("Textilease Plan").
-The pension benefits are based on years of service and the employee's